qri-io/website/content/docs/tutorials/cli_quickstart.md

   2.4 `qri save`

 3. Dataset Reference (DatasetRefs)
-  3.1 what is a dataset ref and how is it formatted
+  3.1 what is a dataset ref and how is it formatted?
   3.2 `qri rename`
   3.3 `qri log` - how to find the hash of a previous dataset version